ITT-24/assignment-5-cnn-LucaEscher/README.md

 - Type: Integer
 - The ID of the video device to use for capturing input gestures.
 Typically, 0 refers to the default webcam.
 - Example: 0 for the default webcam, 1 for an external webcam.

+## Performance

+If you put a white sheet behind your hand and cover most of the frame of your webcame and hold the paper in the right angle it works good. :D
+It also worked waaay better after i increased the batch size from 8 to 32 and the epochs from 50 to 100.